 Make beautiful home decor – decorate a vase!
-Get 15 techniques for DIY vase decorating with various items – and scroll down to get a video at the end of this post showing you how to decoupage on rounded objects.
+Get 15 DIY vase decoration ideas using various supplies like paint and Mod Podge.
+Scroll down to get a video at the end of this post showing you how to decoupage on rounded objects.

 Skill Level: Beginner to Intermediate.
 Some of these techniques are easier than others, but none of them are exceptionally hard.
 Basic crafting skills are necessary, like using a paintbrush or punches and stencils.